OpenARDF/SignalSnagger/README.md

 # SignalSnagger
+<b>Project Status</b>

-Status: SignalSnagger is still in development.
+SignalSnagger is still in development.
 Product design and BOM contents are preliminary and incomplete.

 <b>Concept</b>